michalbahnik/programming_fu/7_deadly_sins_Python.md

 This example is trivial to spot, however shadowing imports may be well hidden quite tricky to debug.
 So in general, descriptive and not too general names are a good best practice.
 Especially when using atandard libraries.

-## 7) Editing a list while iterating through it
+## 7) Using (Jupyter) notebooks for serious development

-TODO
+Jupyter notebooks are great for making tutorials, showcases or demonstrations, but not for a serious code.

 > Note: Of course, every rule has it's exception.
 But these have very little of them and as we are all just a mortals... :-)